Skip Navigation

 Anıtkabir

-© All Rights Reserved ilyushin
+© ilyushin

-Turkey's capital and second largest city has a long history.
+Ankara, Turkey's capital and second largest city, has a long history.
 It was first made a capital by the Galatians in the 3rd century BC, before being conquered by various armies through the ages.
 Kemal Atatürk made it the base for the War of Liberation and as a consequence of that role and its strategic location, it was made capital of the new Turkish Republic in 1923.
-Visitors to the city can learn all about Atatürk at his mausoleum, Anıtkabir.
+Visitors to the city can learn all about Atatürk at his mausoleum, Anitkabir.
 The various Roman and Galatian ruins in Ankara offer further evidence of the importance this city has had through the ages.

 Top